-Quora user, Angela Recruiter, shares:
+Quora user Angela Recruiter, shares:

 Save it, bookmark it.
-Come back to it hours later, then a day later, then days later and gauge, each time, how or whether your level of “pumpity-pump” interests stays the same, declines, etc.
+Come back to it hours later, then a day later, then days later, and gauge, each time, how or whether your level of “pumping-pump” interests stays the same, declines, etc.

 Here are some practices that will encourage you to think twice before whisking out that AmeX card.